jasonbrianhall/minesweeper/README.md

 Bored?
 Let me rescue you from the depths of monotony with these digital delights! 🚀

-🃏 **Solitaire Insanity** [Solitaire & Freecell](https://github.com/jasonbrianhall/solitaire) - A meticulously crafted digital card game that brings both Klondike Solitaire and Freecell to life!
+🃏 **Solitaire Insanity**: [Solitaire & Freecell](https://github.com/jasonbrianhall/solitaire) - A meticulously crafted digital card game that brings both Klondike Solitaire and Freecell to life!
 Featuring smooth animations, custom card decks, multiple drawing modes, and keyboard-friendly controls.
 Whether you're a classic Solitaire fan or a Freecell strategist, this game offers a delightful mix of challenge and entertainment! 🃏✨ (Prepare to get hooked!) 🎮

 🧩 **Sudoku Solver Spectacular**: [Sudoku Solver](https://github.com/jasonbrianhall/sudoku_solver) - A Sudoku Swiss Army Knife! 🚀 This project is way more than just solving puzzles.
 Dive into a world where:
 - 🧠 Puzzle Generation: Create brain-twisting Sudoku challenges